Characteristics of closest friends: A comparison among U.S., international and Third Culture college students

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Choi, Kyoung Mi, "Characteristics of closest friends: A comparison among U.S., international and Third Culture college students" (2011).
 Counseling and Human Services - Dissertations.
-Paper 52.
+52.